Dayelyn/Dayelyn.github.io/_posts/2018-09-03-shortest-route-searching-with-limited-delay.md

 * $\forall j \in \bar N_k$, compute $T_j = inf\\{t, t\in A_j\\}$.
 Here we define $T_j$ as the infimum of time consuming when entering node $j$
 * Let $$T^* = Min\{T_j, j \in N^{**}\}$$, and $$k \in N^{**}$$ be the node for which $$T_k = T^*$$.
 If $$k$$ is the destination node, then terminate, $$T^*$$ is the length of the shortest route.
 Otherwise transfer $$k$$ from from $$N^{**}$$ to $$N^*$$. **Here $k$ actually means the next valid point, instead of the $k$ mentioned in the first step.**

+# Application Scenario

+Up to now I have not seen any implementation of the idea.
+But an assumption is that the method can be used to **cut a path into pieces if the agent has to stop anywhere on the path.** For example, when multiple agents working together and there some crossovers on their paths, the crossover point can be regarded as a new node and paths of them need to be re-calculated to ensure the global optimization.

 # Something Confused

 This note is mostly a copy from the orginal paper *Shortest Route with Time Dependent Length of Edges and Limited Delay Possibilities in Nodes* by *J.Halpern*.
 I just add some note on where there can be misunderstood if you read it for the first time.
 But still, I am confused in the following part:

 * The organism of updating $A_j$;